Showing Collections: 41 - 50 of 271

 Computer Game Entertainment

 Computer Game Entertainment was a short-lived computer game magazine published in the United States in the late 1990s by Punchline Publishing.
-The magazine ran for at least five issues.
+The magazine ran is believed to have run for five issues, ending in early 1998.

 Computer Game Review